sirisian/ecmascript-types/decoratorreplacement.md

   262.

-**(measured)** the nondeterministic parts of the standard library that evaluability excludes — an evaluable function cannot name any of them:
+**(measured)** the nondeterministic parts of the standard library that evaluability excludes â€” an evaluable function cannot name any of them:

 | excluded | why |
 | --- | --- |